-Easter Sunday bombings kill more than 200 in Sri Lanka churches, hotels
+Bombs kill more than 200 in Sri Lankan churches, hotels on Easter Sunday

 Christians celebrate the resurrection of Jesus Christ on Easter Day after his death on the cross.

-The prime minister of New Zealand, where a gunman shot 50 people dead in two mosques last month, said in a statement: “Collectively we must find the will and the answers to end such violence.”
+Prime Minister Jacinda Ardern of New Zealand, where a gunman shot 50 people dead in two mosques last month, said in a statement: “Collectively we must find the will and the answers to end such violence.”

 Writing by John Chalmers; Editing by Raju Gopalakrishnan